dclark-redhat/InnerSource/README.md

 That said, if you have questions, reach out to us one way or another.

 # Community Meetings
-The Calendar has the list of all the meetings in Kubernetes community in a single location.
+The Calendar has the list of all the meetings in [product] community in a single location.

 # Adopters
-The User Case Studies website has real-world use cases of organizations across industries that are deploying/migrating to Kubernetes.
+The User Case Studies website has real-world use cases of organizations across industries that are adopting Open source practices.

 # Governance
-Kubernetes project is governed by a framework of principles, values, policies and processes to help our community and constituents towards our shared goals.
+This project is governed by a framework of principles, values, policies and processes to help our community and constituents towards our shared goals.

-The Kubernetes Community is the launching point for learning about how we organize ourselves.
+The Community is the launching point for learning about how we organize ourselves.

-The Kubernetes Steering community repo is used by the Kubernetes Steering Committee, which oversees governance of the Kubernetes project.
+The Steering community repo is used by the Inner Source Steering Committee, which oversees governance of the project.

 # Roadmap
-The Kubernetes Enhancements repo provides information about Kubernetes releases, as well as feature tracking and backlogs.
+The Enhancements repo provides information about releases, as well as feature tracking and backlogs.